 Actually, driving the Bourbon Trail is half the fun.
 Western Kentucky features some of the most beautiful drives in the Union, with age-old, immaculately kept farms, ranches, and acreages.
-The East half of the state is more mountainous, rugged, and once featured a coal-mining economy, though recently mine closures have left many places impoverished, affecting the lives of thousands of people that CNN doesn’t care about.
+The East half of the state is more mountainous, rugged, and once featured a coal-mining economy, though more recently mine closures have left many places impoverished, affecting the lives of thousands of people that neither CNN nor the Oprah-watchers care about.

-There are lots of stops on the Trail that one could make.
-Besides Bardstown, Frankfort – Kentucky’s capital – is another attractive destination with it’s stately capital building and rocky surroundings boasting beautiful waters and thick forests.
+There are lots of stops on the Trail that one could make that feature more than just distilleries.
+Frankfort, Kentucky’s capital, is another attractive destination with it’s stately capital building and rocky surroundings boasting beautiful waters and thick forests.
 Smaller towns, like Lebanon or Woodford, will inevitably find their way onto your intinerary, too, each offering its own charms.

 The city of Louisville is well worth a visit, too.
 It might not be the most convenient place to make your home base for the Bourbon Trail, but a night or two in the central district should be included on your itinerary nonetheless.
 In addition to historic hotels, like the Seelbach or the Brown Hotel (and it’s famous sandwich), there is shopping, a variety of bars, a mini “Urban Bourbon Trail”, and even a chance to ride a paddle wheeler boat on the Ohio River.